 The form of greeting in Nepal is “Namaste” performing by joining both palms together.
 It literally means “the divine in me salutes the divine in you”.

-1 – Do not trek alone.
+1. Do not trek alone.
 There have been numerous disappearances of solo trekkers in recent years.
-Always hire a guide or trek with other people.
+Always hire a guide through a travel/trek agency that are listed in Nepal Tourism Bord official website or member agency of Trekking Agencies Association of Nepal ( TAAN) or Association of Tour and Travel Agencies (NATTA ) or trek with other people.
 There are online forums where travelers can look for fellow-trekkers.
-This applies to everyone but especially women that are travelling single – they seem to more vulnerable.
+This applies to everyone but especially women that are traveling single – they seem to more vulnerable.
 Always communicate your travel plans to your next of kin.

-3 – Even though Nepal is known for its pristine environment and beauty – not the highways and major city streets.
+3. Even though Nepal is known for its pristine environment and beauty – not the highways and major city streets.
 They are crowded with traffic, full of smoke and bumpy and dusty.
-Hence travelling on a bicycle or a motorbike for the most part is not advisable.
+Hence traveling on a bicycle or a motorbike for the most part is not advisable.
 There are some off-road mountain bike trails that are ok to do.

 4. Do not give money to beggars that you see on the streets.
 Even though they look pitiful, your giving away of money encourages them only to beg for more.
 If you really care support one of many charity organizations working in Nepal .

 5. Be sure to exchange back all the Nepalese currencies before you leave.
 They are not accepted (or even exchanged for that matter) outside of Nepal .
 Besides, taking currency out of the country is against the law.

 6. Do not touch someone’s head or sit showing the bottom of your feet towards them.
 It is considered rude.